department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 - You get married
 - You have or adopt a child
-- Your child who is between 18 and 23 years old and enrolled in school full time
+- Your child is between 18 and 23 years old and enrolled in school full time
 - Your child becomes severely disabled before turning 18
 - You become the caregiver for a parent whose income and net worth is below a certain amount